linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 This text is written to a file.
     {{< /output >}}

-1. Append additional text to the end of the file:
+1. Append additional text to the end of the file.

         echo "This text is appended to the file." >> example-double-arrow.txt cat example-double-arrow.txt